Jinzang/swift-path/README.md

 The Swift Path
 ==============

-This repository contains a partial transcription and translation of a collection of quotes compiled by Lama Phurbu Tashi while doing the traditional three year retreat in India.
+This repository contains a transcription and translation of a collection of quotes compiled by Lama Phurbu Tashi while doing the traditional three year retreat in India.
 The quotes are formatted as html and are structured as a web site with minimal formatting.
 The page names match the numbering of the pages in the original notebook.
 The letter a indicates the first quote starting on that